ubpb/metacrunch/Readme.md

 #### Defining a source

 A source is an object that reads data (e.g. from a file or an external system) into the metacrunch processing pipeline.
-Use one of the build-in or third party sources or implement it by yourself.
 Implementing sources is easy – a source can be any Ruby object that responds to `#each`.
 For more information on how to implement sources [see notes below](#implementing-sources).

 You must declare a source to allow a job to run.